hgschmie/factorio-even-pickier-dollies/README.md

 EPD can now move ghost entities around (they are still limited as regular entities as they can not overlap) if enabled through a new startup setting.
 Default is allowing to move ghosts around.

+Ghosts do not collide with items on the ground (useful for Space platforms).

+EPD can destroy items on the ground if the inventory (or space platform hub) are full and an entity is moved on top of items on the ground.
+This is controlled by a startup setting.

 ## Legal

 Copyright (C) 2024-2025 Henning Schmiedehausen (@hgschmie), licensed under the MIT License.